During fiscal year 2020, the Blowitz-Ridgeway Foundation

 economic sufficiency with the integration of stable housing and

 Alexian Brothers Housing & Health Alliance $15,000

-For the Pharmacy Program, which provides free prescription
+For The Pharmacy Program, which provides medications for

 Association House of Chicago $10,000